frontrowhealth/brand-library/README.md

 *Feel free to make changes to the styling and/or copy for both mobile and desktop.
 The code provided tested well on user tests done by Frontrow's design team.

-You may need to adjust the font size on mobile to make content fit on two lines.
-- For HTML edit: `html/widget.css:67`
-- For React edit: `react/widget.css:62`
-- For Shopify edit: `shopify/frontrow-widget.liquid:90`
-  - Shopify styles already set font-size to 14px on mobile (16px on desktop)

 ## Wix

 Please reach out to get more guidance how to implement this widget on a wix site.
 Due to the nature of the builder tool in wix, putting direct html code snippets (like the one provided in this project) aren't well supported.